London chartered accountant qualification advice

 How to Choose the Best Chartered Accounting Qualification in the UK

 Professional accountancy bodies are the organisations responsible for accounting qualifications.
-That means they create curriculums, train students, and run exams, often in partnership with accounting services london.
+That means they create curriculums, train students, and run exams, often in partnership with accounting services in London.
 In principle, any organisation can do this, so how do you know which qualifications are actually up to standard?
-The organisation given power by the UK government to oversee accountancy is the Financial Reporting Council (FRC).
-The FRC serves as an independent regulator of accountants, and decides which qualifications make accountants able to perform audits.
-To legally call themselves a ‘chartered accountant’, a person must be a part of a professional body with a royal charter.

 Who are the major accountancy bodies?